projectara/greybus-spec/source/special/bootrom.rst

 .. c:function:: int ap_ready(void);

-    The AP sends a request to the module in order to confirm that the AP is now ready to receive requests over its bootrom cport and the module can start firmware download process.
-Until this request is received by the module, it shall not send any requests on the bootrom cport.
+    The AP may send this Request to the Interface to confirm that the AP is now ready to receive Requests over the Connection, and the Interface can start the firmware download process.
+Until this Request is received by the Interface, it shall not send any Requests on the Connection.

 .. c:function:: int firmware_size(u8 stage, u32 *size);

-    The module requests from the AP the size of the firmware it must load, specifying the stage of the boot sequence for which the module is requesting firmware.
-The AP then locates a suitable firmware blob, associates that firmware blob with the requested boot stage until it next receives a firmware size request, and responds with the blob's size in bytes, which must be nonzero.
+    The Interface requests from the AP the size of the Interface Firmware to load, specifying the stage of the boot sequence for which the Interface is requesting firmware.
+The AP then locates a suitable firmware blob, and associates that firmware blob with the requested boot stage until it next receives a Firmware Size Request, and responds with the blob's size in bytes, which must be nonzero.

 .. c:function:: int get_firmware(u32 offset, u32 size, void *data);

-    The module requests a finite stream of bytes in the firmware blob from the AP, passing its current offset into the firmware blob, and the size of the stream it currently needs.
-The AP responds with exactly the number of bytes requested, taken from the firmware blob currently associated with this connection at the specified offset.
+    The Interface requests a finite stream of bytes in the firmware blob from the AP, passing its current offset into the firmware blob, and the size of the stream it currently needs.
+The AP responds with exactly the number of bytes requested, taken from the firmware blob currently associated with this Connection at the specified offset.

 .. c:function:: int ready_to_boot(u8 status);

-    The module implementing the Protocol requests permission from the AP to jump into the firmware blob it has loaded.
-The request sent to the AP includes a status indicating whether the retrieved firmware blob is valid and secure, valid but insecure, or invalid.
-The AP decides whether to permit the module to boot in its current condition: if so, it sends a success code in its response's status byte, otherwise it sends an error code in its response's status byte.
+    The Interface implementing the Protocol requests permission from the AP to jump into the firmware blob it has loaded.
+The Request sent to the AP includes a status indicating whether the retrieved firmware blob is valid and secure, valid but insecure, or invalid.
+The AP decides whether to permit the module to boot in its current condition: if so, it sends a success code in its Response's status byte, otherwise, it sends an error code in its Response's status byte.

 Greybus Bootrom Operations